 What is an access control system?

-An access control system is an electronic system that uses an automated approval policy for authorized personnel.
+An access control setup is an electronic system that uses an automated approval policy for authorized personnel.
 These systems are designed to minimize risks for a business and restrict certain areas – like server rooms and data centers – to accredited employees.

 Access control systems have seen a large increase in usage across the business world.
 To give you an idea, the market value for commercial access control systems was $7.98 billion in 2020 and is expected to grow by 8.1% through 2027.

 A customized access control setup has become an essential component of business security.
 But knowing how to implement one properly is not always crystal clear.
-In this post, we’ve put together eight high-value tips to do it right.
+In this post, we’ve put together nine high-value tips to do it right.

 Let’s dive in, shall we?

-1. Prioritize User-Friendliness
+Tip 1.
+Prioritize User-Friendliness

-Now, as an owner or office manager, you learned the program inside and out.
+Now, as an owner or office manager, you learn the program inside and out.
 Don’t assume that everyone will be able to pick up the system immediately – you’ll need to adequately train personnel.
 Be sure you’re taking this into account when you choose your customized access control setup.

-2. Determine How Many Properties/Areas Will be Included
+Tip 2.
+Determine How Many Properties/Areas Will be Included

-3. Confirm There is Remote Access
+Tip 3.
+Confirm There is Remote Access

 Remote security monitoring might sound like a fancy add-on, but it’s critical to the security of your company.
-On a basic level, access control systems should have easy, cloud-based connections to devices – without having to get an IT specialist involved.
+On a basic level, access control setups should have easy, cloud-based connections to devices – without having to get an IT specialist involved.

 Cloud-hosted remote access allows for the monitoring and management of multiple locations/sites – even nationally – from a single command station.
 This reduces costs to the end user while keeping uniformity across all locations.